mWater/mwater-visualization/src/widgets/charts/layered/LayeredChart Design.md

   proportional: true to stack proportionally (100 %).
 Only applicable if stacked
   labels: true to show labels on values
   header: text widget design to display in header (replaces title)
   footer: text widget design to display in header
+  yThresholds: array of { value:, label: } thresholds to draw on y-axis.
+Only for non-polar

 layer:
   type: bar/line/spline/scatter/area/pie/donut (overrides main one)